m0-3n/Tkinter-Paint-App/README.md

 ## Tkinter-Paint-App
-An app that *almost* replicates a paint app.
+An app that *almost* replicates a microsoft paint app.
 (p.s this is really basic.)